cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: 📣Obeo is glad to work with @thermofisher who chose to use the @capella_arcadia tool in a collaborative way, from a ready-to-…
+> RT [Obeo](https://www.obeosoft.com/): 📣Obeo is glad to work with @thermofisher who chose to use the @capella_arcadia tool in a collaborative way, from a ready-to-…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Mon Apr 11 17:15:38 +0000 2022](https://twitter.com/bruncedric/status/1513566456100884480)